 It’s no secret that men, and women, need sex.
 But physical intimacy includes a lot more than just sex including kissing, cuddling, teasing… the whole shebang.
 Men need women who let them feel sexually open and who aren’t afraid to be intimate or find pleasure.
 For both men and women, sex is a way to feel connected and deepen your bond.
 Men need to feel comfortable expressing their true sexual desires without thinking they’ll be judged, shamed, or mocked for them.

-Men don’t need big boobs, a tight little rear end, a flat stomach, long hair, or a lot of makeup to be attracted.
+Men don’t need big boobs, a flat stomach, long hair, or a lot of makeup to be attracted.
 But they do need to be turned on by the women they’re with.
 This doesn’t mean you need to always have your hair done just right and your makeup absolutely perfect but you should care about yourself and take care of your appearance.

 Trust me.
-Right now, you have what a man needs.
+Right now, you all the things men need from women.
 And you’ll find a man who naturally likes you for who you are and how you are.
 Don’t worry about trying to fit into some mold of what a man needs.
 Instead, love yourself and know that when the right person comes along it will feel natural.